veraison/docs/musings/psa-extension.md

 Upon receipt of "user data" from client application,

 a.
-The binding layer initiates a Session with the "Attestation Verification Service" and receives

-a "nonce" from the Service.
+The binding layer initiates a Session with the "Attestation Verification Service" and receives a "nonce" from the Service.
 The session intiation details can be found [here](https://github.com/veraison/docs/tree/main/api/challenge-response#challengeresponse)

 b.
-The binding layer encodes a "utoken" as a CBOR data.
+The binding layer encodes a "utoken" as a CBOR data

 c.
-The encoded "utoken" is hashed using a suitable hash algorithm as detailed in the utoken.
+The encoded "utoken" is hashed using a suitable hash algorithm as detailed in the utoken

 d.
-The Hash("utoken") is used as a "challenge parameter" to obtain the `pat` from the underlying PSA platform.
+The Hash("utoken") is used as a "challenge parameter" to obtain the `pat` from the underlying PSA platform

-* CBOR data produced by encoding bytes .cbor extendedPsaEvidence is used as a attestation token that is sent to Verification Service (Veraison) to obtain the Attestation Results.
+* CBOR data produced by encoding bytes .cbor extendedPsaEvidence is used as a attestation token that is sent to Verification Service (Veraison) to obtain the Attestation Results

 * A new mediaType defined, as `application/eat-collection; profile=http://arm.com/psa-extension/1.0.0`
 will be used to exchange this Evidence.
-This needs to be set in ContentType when submitting Evidence.
+This needs to be set in ContentType when submitting Evidence

 The exact steps are detailed [here](https://github.com/veraison/docs/tree/main/api/challenge-response)